bitwarden/help/_articles/getting-started/getting-started-organizations.md

 Password managers like Bitwarden make it easy to store and access unique and secure passwords across all of your devices, keeping your online accounts safer than ever!
 Using Bitwarden, you won't need to dangerously repeat simple passwords or leave them exposed in unencrypted formats like spreadsheets, documents, or sticky notes.

 **Bitwarden Organizations** add a layer of collaboration and sharing to password management for your family, team, or enterprise, allowing you to securely share common information like office wifi passwords, online credentials, or shared company credit cards.
-Secure sharing through Organizations is **safe** and **easy**.
+Secure sharing of Organization-owned credentials is **safe** and **easy**.

 This article will help you get started with a **free 2-person Organization** so you can experience secure sharing in no time.

 ### What are Organizations?

-Bitwarden Organizations relate users and Vault items together for [secure sharing]({{site.baseurl}}/article/share-to-a-collection/) of Logins, Notes, Cards, and Identities.
+Bitwarden Organizations relate users and Vault items together for [secure sharing]({{site.baseurl}}/article/sharing/) of Logins, Notes, Cards, and Identities owned by the Organization.
 Organizations could be a family, team, company or any group of people that needs to securely share data.
 Organizations have a unique Vault, where [administrators]({{site.baseurl}}/article/user-types-access-control/) can manage the Organization's items, users, and settings:

 {% image /organizations/org-vault-admin.png Organization Vault %}

 #### Comparing Organizations with Premium

-The key thing to know is that **Organizations unlock access to secure sharing** between users.
+The key thing to know is that Organizations enable **secure sharing from Organizations to users**.
 [Premium Individual plans]({{site.baseurl}}/article/about-bitwarden-plans/#premium-individual) unlock premium password security and management features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, and more, but Premium Individual **does not include secure data sharing.**

 Paid Organizations (Families, Teams, or Enterprise) automatically include those premium features (advanced 2FA options, Bitwarden Authenticator (TOTP), etc.) for **every** user enrolled in the Organization.

 ## Setup Bitwarden Accounts

-Free Bitwarden Organizations allow for 2 users to securely share data.
+Free Bitwarden Organizations allow for 2 users to securely share Organization-owned credentials.
 You might use a free Organization to share with friend or partner, or to test Organizations before [upgrading to a different plan]({{site.baseurl}}/article/about-bitwarden-plans/).

 Bitwarden provides applications on lots of devices, including Browser Extensions, Mobile Apps, Desktop Apps, and a CLI, but for the purposes of this guide we'll focus on the [Web Vault](https://vault.bitwarden.com){:target="\_blank"}. **The Web Vault provides the richest Bitwarden experience** for administering your Organization.